VerGjor/guardians-of-the-phantasy/README.md

 <hr/>
 <h2>Short summary</h2>

-This is a Virtual Reality game that is constisted of 3 levels (rooms).
+This is a Virtual Reality game that is consisted of 3 levels (rooms).

 <ul>
   <li>First room: The world of Harry Potter</li>